privacycg/CHIPS/README.md

 On other top-level sites, `evil.com` sets another cookie which evicts one of the cookies `evil.com` set in `1p.com`'s partition.
 When a user returns to `1p.com`, `evil.com` can look at how many cookies were evicted from its partition on `1p.com` to see if the user visited another site with `evil.com`.

-This attack can happen even if user agents enforce limits on the number of cookies that a third party can have per-partition, since `evil.com` can just set as many cookies as it is allowed per-partition and then observe if any are evicted.
+This attack can happen even if user agents additionally enforce limits on the number of cookies that a third party can have per-partition.
+Imagine `evil.com` has embedded content on many top-level sites.
+On each site, they set `N` cookies, the maximum `evil.com` is allowed to set per-partition.
+Once the user has visited `180/N` sites with an `evil.com` embed, once they visit another site with `evil.com`, the global limit will be exceeded and other `evil.com` cookies in other partitions would be evicted.
+When the user returns to a site with an `evil.com` embed, `evil.com` will detect that cookies have been evicted.

+How much entropy `evil.com` can learn about a particular user from this type of attack has not been explored.
-It is not clear what the relative limits need to be to prevent `evil.com` from learning any identifiable information about users this way.
+Therefore it is not clear what the relative global and per-partition limits would need to be to prevent `evil.com` from learning any identifiable information about users this way.

 ### Requiring the `__Secure-` prefix